YuyueminAustin/YuyueminAustin.github.io/_pages/about.md

 <span style="color: green"> Artificial Intelligence of Things (AIoT),
 Ubiquitous Computing, Wireless Sensing, Real-world Perception, AI for Science and Healthcare </span>, etc.

-You can find my CV other information about me by clicking the navigation link above, and please
+You can find my CV other information about me by clicking the navigation link above,
-<span style="color: blue"> feel free </span>
+<span style="color: blue">and please feel free to contact me </span>
-to contact me if you have any questions or want to discuss some interesting topics!
+if you have any questions or want to discuss some interesting topics!